A Moebius inversion formula to discard tangled hyperbolic surfaces: Moebius inversion formula

-Introduce In the special case where $Z=(c_1, \ldots, c_j)$ and all the $c_i$ are $1$-dimensional, then $N(Z)=N_j:= 2^j j!$, corresponding to permutations and orientation changes of the components $c_i$.
-For more general $Z$, $N(Z)$ may be explicitly described in terms of permutations of components having the same topology, and re-labelling of boundary components, but we won't need a precise formula.
-In general, if $Z=(c, \sigma)$ where $c=(c_1, \ldots, c_j)$ is the one-dimensional part of $Z$ and $\sigma=( \sigma_1, \ldots, \sigma_m)$ is the two-dimensional part, then $N(Z)= N(j)N(\sigma)$, simply because a $1$-dimensional manifold cannot contain a $2$-dimensional one.
+This is a topological quantity, independent on the metric: recall that an element of $\cS(Z)$ may be seen as a subset of $Z$ together with additional structure (numbering of connected components, of boundary components, orientation of 1d-components).
+Since in \eqref{e:N} $\tau$ coincides with $Z$ as a subset, $ N(Z)$ only counts the possible numberings.
+This quantity may be explicitly described in terms of permutations of components having the same topology, and re-labelling of boundary components, but we will not need a precise formula.
+Note that if $Z=(c, \sigma)$ where $c$ is the one-dimensional part of $Z$ and $\sigma$ its two-dimensional part, then $N(Z)= N(c)N(\sigma)$, simply because a $1$-dimensional manifold cannot contain a $2$-dimensional one.

+The existence and uniqueness of $\mu$ is proven by induction on the pair $( \chi(Z), \mathfrak{c}(Z))$ with respect to the lexicographic order.
+We initialize the recursion by the case $\chi(Z)=0$, i.e. the purely 1d case, and obtain Proposition \ref{prp:circles} as a side-product of the proof.

+\begin{proof}[Proof of Theorem \ref{t:moebius} in the purely 1d case and Proposition \ref{prp:circles}] Let $Z=(c_1, \ldots, c_q)$ be a purely 1-dimensional c-surface.
+We observe that $N(Z)$ only depends on the number of components $q$, is equal to $N_q := 2^q q!$, corresponding to permutations and orientation changes of the components~$c_i$.
+We use this observation to prove the property by induction on the integer $q$, the number of components of the purely 1d c-surface.